ES-DOC/esdoc-testing/timeline_master_schedule.md

 * tasks w/o links do not have testing document created yet
 * tasks should be completed by the end of the month listed
 * tests for other documents will be added once they are finalized in the CIM (each TBD)
-* only the schedule through OCT is firm
+* only the schedule through NOV is firm

 ###September 2016
  * None